Torsion classes of extended Dynkin quivers over commutative rings: Path algebras of extended Dynkin quivers

 \subsection{Characterizations of functorially finite torsion classes}

 In this subsection we show Theorem \ref{thm-ch-ftors-ext-Dynkin}.

-A torsion class $\cT$ of $\mod kQ$ is said to be \emph{functorially finite} if for any $kQ$-module $X$, there exists a morphism $f : X \to T$ with $T\in\cT$ such that any morphism from $X$ to a module in $\cT$ factors through $f$.
-We denote by $\ftors kQ$ the set of all functorially finite torsion classes of $\mod kQ$.
-It is known that there exists a bijection from the set of isomorphism classes of support $\tau$-tilting $kQ$-modules to $\ftors kQ$ given by $M\mapsto \gen M$, see \cite{Adachi-Iyama-Reiten} for details.
+Let $A$ be a finite dimensional algebra over a field $k$.
+A torsion class $\cT$ of $\mod A$ is said to be \emph{functorially finite} if for any $kQ$-module $X$, there exists a morphism $f : X \to T$ with $T\in\cT$ such that any morphism from $X$ to a module in $\cT$ factors through $f$.
+We denote by $\ftors A$ the set of all functorially finite torsion classes of $\mod A$, and by $\ntors A:=\tors A\setminus \ftors A$ the set of all non-functorially finite torsion classes of $\mod A$.
+It is known that there exists a bijection from the set of isomorphism classes of support $\tau$-tilting $A$-modules to $\ftors A$ given by $M\mapsto \gen M$, see \cite{Adachi-Iyama-Reiten} for details.
+We call $X\in\mod A$ a \emph{brick} if $\End_A(X)$ is a division algebra.
+We denote by $\brick A$ the set of isomorphism classes of all bricks of $A$.
+For each $\cT\in\tors A$, the following equality holds \cite[Lemma 3.10]{DIRRT}:

 The set $\tors kQ$ is a poset by inclusion.
 For $\cT\in\tors kQ$, if an interval $[\cT, \mod kQ]$ (respectively, $[0, \cT]$) in $\tors kQ$ is a finite set, $\cT$ is called \emph{upper finite} (respectively, \emph{lower finite}).
 Otherwise $\cT$ is called \emph{upper infinite} (respectively, \emph{lower infinite}).
 For example, $\cI$ and $\cR\vee \cI$ are both upper infinite and lower infinite.